stitchflow

 • Identity context: Connect usage to identity and device data

-• Security teams looking to reduce friction around SaaS usage
+• Security teams aiming to reduce the risks of unmanaged SaaS without heavy-handed controls

-• Organizations with lots of user-led tool adoption
+• Organizations with high levels of employee-led application adoption

 8. Lumos